chelswhite84/WiFi-Locationing/Regression.md

 CHART NEEDED

 The final step is to use our chosen model, the Cubist fit in this case, and predict SPACEID on the test data.

+[R Code] B1Predict<-predict(FITB1CUB, newdata=B1test, interval='confidence')

+[R Code] write.csv(B1Predict, file="B1Prediction.csv")

+The predicted values can now be used to fill in the missing SPACEID data on the test set.
+I did this step using Excel, and the data file can be found here (link to data file).